 Participating Teachers, Districts, and Students

-History Course Credits Two teachers each received a scholarship for the tuition and fee costs associated with taking three-hour graduate history courses.
+History Course Credits One teacher received a scholarship for the tuition and fee costs associated with taking three-hour graduate history courses.

-Missouri Valley History Conference A fee was paid to the conference to permit admittance by any teacher from any History Dual Enrollment participating school district
+Missouri Valley History Conference A fee was paid to the conference to permit admittance by any teacher and any student from any History Dual Enrollment participating school district

-Teacher Kitties Classroom kitties of $75 per teacher were utilized by four teachers who purchased classroom materials to facilitate course instruction.
+Teacher Kitties Classroom kitties of $75 per teacher were utilized by five teachers who purchased classroom materials to facilitate course instruction.
 These instructors were reimbursed for their purchases.

 Participating School District Purchases